IsaacWoods/Roo/README.md

 # Roo
 [![Build Status](https://travis-ci.org/IsaacWoods/Roo.svg?branch=master)](https://travis-ci.org/IsaacWoods/Roo)

-Roo is a toy programming language that is mainly imperitive, but takes concepts from functional languages.
+Roo is a imperitive, toy programming language that takes concepts from functional programming.
 Its central goal is to design a language with good programmers in mind, instead of protecting against bad ones.
 It aims to avoid the kitchen-sink-esque hodgepodge of languages like C++, expressing the logic of a program through a few powerful features.

 ### Aims
-Roo is based upon C, but tries to find better solutions to some of C's problems:
 * No separation of definition and implementation (no headers)
 * Easier build process - nice dependency management and source management
 * Safety - strong type-checking and powerful expression of programmer intent